xtrmil/pokemon-trainer/README.md

 ## How to use

-User inputs a name on the register page and can the start collecting pokemons.
+User inputs a name on the register page and can then start collecting pokemons.

 The catalogue page contains pokemons that are available for collection.

 When the user clicks a pokemon card, a detail page is presented with the option to collect the pokemon.

 All collected pokemons can be viewed on the collection page.

+All userdata is stored locally.